nukleros/operator-builder/docs/resource-scope.md

 Kubernetes resources are either cluster-scoped or namespace scoped.
 The custom resources (CRs) created with workload-api can be either.
 By default, they are namespace-scoped.
-If you wish to create a cluster-scoped CR, you will need to specify in the Workload manifest as shown in this example:
+If you wish to create a cluster-scoped CR, you will need to specify in the WorkloadConfig manifest as shown in this example:

     name: webapp
     spec: